Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 Cheers to another great summer (lockdown) project, this is going to be a live blog where I will share the progress and of course our harvest as I go, am I being too optimistic? as Always!

 ![](/assets/img_6625-2.jpg)

-Disclaimer: This is all my work based on the research from online resources and knowledge I gathered from the Horticulture course and my experince in the last couple of months.